oswald, the cyclone

 Plus I have to worry that they will break the window later when they all rush the house in their red-eyed squirming millions, and yes please, pass the packed pipe Maestro.

 The pool.
 I have one and it’s all a deep green.

-Eighteen inches of rain in three days and with no power means that some extremely weird amphibious shellbacked water spiders breed in their thousands, in there, in your pool, where you once swam with blithe candour.
+Eighteen inches of rain in three days and with no power means some extremely weird amphibious shellbacked water spiders have bred in their thousands in your pool, where you once swam with blithe candour.

 You know how some hillbillys up here are always scratching at their ears, that’s because these waterbabies head straight for the orifices when they can find one.